QualitySushi/osrs-simulator/frontend/docs/IMPLEMENTATION.md

 Conclusion

-The OSRS DPS Calculator provides a comprehensive tool for Old School RuneScape players to optimize their combat setups.
+The OSRS DPS Simulator provides a comprehensive tool for Old School RuneScape players to optimize their combat setups.
 The modular design allows for easy maintenance and expansion, while the accurate calculations help players make informed decisions about their gear and stats.